utkarshp1161/ECE599-docker-ROSnoetic-gui/README.md

 ## Pre-requisites:

 - A Linux machine with sudo access.
 - Docker installed and configured.
 You should be able to run Docker commands with `sudo` or be in the `docker` group.
+[Tutorial- setup docker on ubuntu](https://github.com/utkarshp1161/ECE599-docker-ROSnoetic-gui/blob/main/docker.md)

 ## Steps: